Wayne Kirby

-Wayne Leonard Kirby (born January 22, 1964) is an American former professional baseball right fielder and current coach.
-He is currently the first base coach for the New York Mets of Major League Baseball (MLB).
+Wayne Leonard Kirby (born January 22, 1964) is an American former professional baseball right fielder and former coach.
 He was the outfield/base-running coordinator for the Texas Rangers from 2006 through 2010.
 From 2011 through 2018, Kirby was the Baltimore Orioles first base and outfield coach.
 His younger brother is former NFL running back Terry Kirby.

 Career

 Los Angeles Dodgers

 In the amateur draft of January 1983, Kirby was selected in the 13th round by the Los Angeles Dodgers.
 Kirby saw action in 60 games with the 1983 Gulf Coast League Dodgers, posting a .292 batting average with 13 runs batted in (RBI) and 23 stolen bases.

 Kirby played for three separate minor league teams the following year: the Great Falls Dodgers, the Vero Beach Dodgers and the Bakersfield Dodgers.
 Combining his stats with each of the three clubs, he batted .281 with one home run, 42 RBI and 38 steals in 119 games.
 Kirby spent all of 1985 with Vero Beach.
 In 122 games, he batted .281 and compiled 28 RBI and 31 steals.
 Kirby returned to Vero Beach again for the 1986 season and he saw action in 114 games.
 His average fell to .261 as he homered twice, drove in 31 runs and stole 28 bases.
 Also, he appeared at second base in four games, marking the first time he played a non–outfield position in his minor league career.
 In 1987, Kirby played for both Bakersfield and the San Antonio Dodgers, seeing action in 129 games (105 for Bakersfield).
 Between the two teams, he batted .264 with a homer, 43 RBI and 62 stolen bases.

 Kirby again split 1988 between Bakersfield and San Antonio, but this time 100 of his 112 total games were with San Antonio.
 His overall numbers declined, as he batted .244 with 25 runs batted in and 35 steals.
 In 1989, Kirby saw action in 122 games, 44 with San Antonio and 78 with the Triple–A Albuquerque Dukes.
 In total, he hit .302, drove in 37 runs and stole 40 bases.
 Kirby remained with Albuquerque in 1990.
 In 119 games, he batted .278 and totaled 30 RBI and 29 steals.
 Curiously, he had compiled the same number of RBI and stolen bases in his 78 games with Albuquerque the prior season.